Ukrainian Summer Institute

 - UKRN S-130 State Society Relations in Independent Ukraine

 Academic offerings are supplemented with guest lectures by prominent faculty, roundtable discussions with visiting scholars on current events in Ukraine, and cultural presentations, such as screenings of contemporary Ukrainian films and readings by Ukrainian authors.

 Tuition and financial aid

 The cost of courses, housing, and more is listed in Tuition and Fees.
 A limited number of scholarships are available from the Ukrainian Summer Institute.
-For information about Institute scholarships, please visit the Harvard Ukrainian Summer Institute website.
+For information about Institute scholarships and other funding opportunities, please visit the Harvard Ukrainian Summer Institute website.

 To apply, submit the following (address provided on the form):

 - The Harvard Ukrainian Summer Institute application form (available on the institute’s website or by calling the office).

 - Supplementary materials as listed on the application form, including an official TOEFL, IELTS, or PTE Academic score if English is not your native language.
 Read detailed information about the English proficiency requirement.